TrevorRawlings/LED_timer/readme.md

 2. [Grunt](http://gruntjs.com/getting-started#installing-the-cli)

    Used to automate some tasks.
-Not strictly needed if

    ```
    npm install -g grunt-cli